 Residents also participate in several off-site cardiac services:

-In addition to the open heart cases we perform multiple transcatheter aortic valve replacement (TAVARs), balloon valvuloplasties and left atrial appendage occlusion devices (watchman procedure) weekly in the hybrid OR.
+In addition to the open heart cases we perform multiple transcatheter aortic valve replacement (TAVARs), balloon valvuloplasties and left atrial appendage occlusion devices (watchman procedure) every Thursday in our hybrid OR.
 We also participate in laser lead extractions in the hybrid OR for removal of infected or broken defibrillator and pacemaker leads which require a general anesthetic with invasive monitors including placement and interpretation of TEE.

-We have a very active electrophysiology program and there are ample opportunities to take care of patients undergoing ablation procedures for supraventricular and ventricular arrhythmias in the cath lab.
+We have a very active electrophysiology program and there are ample opportunities to take care of patients undergoing cardiac ablation procedures for supraventricular and ventricular arrhythmias in the cath lab.
 We also participate in laser lead extractions.
 It is critical for our residents to gain experience in these areas of care as general anesthesiologists routinely manage these patients throughout their career.

 - Monday/Tuesday Subspecialty Cardio-Thoracic Conference.
 Residents on this rotation have specialized lectures from the CV faculty on topics including: invasive monitoring, hemodynamic management, cardiopulmonary bypass, coagulopathy, inotropes, extracorporeal membrane oxygenation, balloon pumps, ventricular assist devices, and much more.